jwnfld3/idmgmt/README.md

 # Implement Conditional Access & Multi-Factor Authentication (MFA)

 ## Summary
-This lab demonstrates how to enforce security policies in Microsoft Entra ID by implementing Conditional Access and Multi-Factor Authentication (MFA).
-The objective is to strengthen authentication security by blocking risky sign-ins and requiring MFA for high-privilege accounts such as Global Administrators.
-By configuring Conditional Access policies, organizations can minimize unauthorized access and enhance security compliance.
+This lab demonstrates how to enforce security policies in Microsoft Entra ID by implementing Conditional Access and Multi-Factor Authentication (MFA) within the framework of a Zero Trust security model.
+The objective is to strengthen authentication security by blocking risky sign-ins, requiring MFA for high-privilege accounts such as Global Administrators, and ensuring that only verified users and devices gain access to critical resources.
+By configuring Conditional Access policies, organizations can minimize unauthorized access, ensure continuous verification, and enhance overall security compliance in line with Zero Trust principles.

 ---
 **Click on the images below to view the full-size version**